Samran10/mpbd_CA/README.md

 ![37](https://user-images.githubusercontent.com/78740991/214921998-f444ca0a-ac63-4a08-9d97-f880c7d31bd5.png)

 # Data Migration
-Finally, the last element of the pipeline is Data Migration.
+Data Migration is the action of moving all the data between systems and locations.
+Finally, the last element of my pipeline is Data Migration.
 In this phase, I loaded my main IMDb data-frame into the MySQL database, this is where I firstly created a new database “filmschema” and initially loaded the main data-frame in the form of a table “filmsrec”.

 ![40](https://user-images.githubusercontent.com/78740991/214964114-274cdc59-1d9b-4ca2-b360-91c53698181f.png)